 These common sense facts about refugees are gleaned from our many years of serving migrants and refugees around the world.

-These reflections for Advent on each of the Joyful Mysteries include a story of refugees today in the Middle East, where the Holy Family was from.
+These reflections on each of the Joyful Mysteries include a story of refugees today in the Middle East, where the Holy Family was from.

 Please support the Church's response to the escalating crisis of refugees fleeing to Bangladesh from Myanmar we pray, learn, act and give to those in need.

 Syria is at the center of the world's most devastating humanitarian emergency.
 Once a vibrant hub of Middle Eastern culture and history, Syria has been besieged by internal conflict that has uprooted millions of innocent families.
 Of those, 4.1 million Syrians have fled across the border into Jordan, Lebanon, Turkey and Egypt.
 More than 75% of Syrian refugees are women and children.